jxg81/homebridge-actron-que/actron_api_documentation.md

-# Actron QUE API Cheat Sheet
+# Actron Neo/Nimbus API Cheat Sheet
 This document details the process of authenticating, querying and sending commands to the Actron Neo API.

 The details in this document have been aquired through online research, reverse engineering and testing against the Que API using my own Actron Que account and AC system.
 This information is provided without garuntee or warranty of any kind and has not been validated or provided by Actron.